 Hope you’re enjoying your weekend!

-- Stronger in 60 Seconds: Build a Bigger Bench via Adam Pine
+- Stronger in 60 Seconds: How to keep your butt down when you bench press via Adam Pine